Mark Kopec Now

 - Chemotherapy: This uses drugs to kill cancer cells and may be used before or after surgery, depending on the stage.

-- Radiation therapy: This uses high energy X-rays or other types of radiation to kill cancer cells, often used in combination with surgery or chemotherapy.
+- Radiation Therapy: This uses high energy X-rays or other types of radiation to kill cancer cells, often used in combination with surgery or chemotherapy.

 - Immunotherapy: This helps the immune system recognize and attack cancer cells and may be an option for specific types of colon cancer.